Superman to The Fonz: Vintage lunchbox collection on sale

 Karp regularly sells large estates loaded with rare artwork, antique furniture and collectibles.
 He has sold vintage lunchboxes before, but never so many.
 The private collection’s proceeds will benefit younger generations of the owner’s family.

-“We’ve seen some sizable collections,” Adams said.
+“We’ve seen some sizable collections,” said Adams.
 “Having all of them show up at one time is truly an impressive thing.”

-Younger people who like kitsch are among lunchbox buyers, Adams said, but they are particularly attractive to those who carried them as children because they were very personal items and a powerful link “back to our identities of who we were as a child.”
+Younger people who like kitsch are among lunchbox buyers, Adams said, but they are particularly attractive to those who carried them as children because they are a powerful link “back to our identities of who we were as a child.”

 There are lunchboxes with the late actor Fess Parker, who played Crockett and Boone in separate TV series.
 There is “The Brady Bunch” and “The Partridge Family.” ”The Addams Family” and “The Munsters.” ”Nancy Drew” and “The Hardy Boys.”
 The Bee Gees and Bobby Sherman.